-The Capacity Assessment Worksheets and financial information forms are included in the financial assistance application or visit the Capacity Assessment Worksheets for Public Water Systems (399 KB).
+The Capacity Assessment Worksheets and financial information forms are included in the financial assistance application or visit the Capacity Assessment Worksheets for Public Water Systems .
 SRF Applications will not be considered by the Drinking Water Board until these pages are complete.

-Utah’s Capacity Development Program is required to submit an annual report to the US Environmental Protection Agency on September 30th each year describing its efforts and successes implementing the program.
-Visit the Report to EPA on the Capacity Development Program for the State of Utah, SDWA Section 1420(b)(2) Report for Utah State Fiscal Year 2019 (268 KB) to download the most recent Annual Program Report.
+Utah’s Capacity Development Program is required to submit an annual report to the US Environmental Protection Agency by September 30th each year describing its efforts and successes implementing the program.
+Visit the Report to EPA on the Capacity Development Program for the State of Utah, SDWA Section 1420(b)(2) Report for Utah State Fiscal Year 2023 to download the most recent Annual Program Report.

 Capacity Development Program Strategy

-Utah’s initial Capacity Development Program Strategy was developed in 1999.
-The Strategy Document (18 MB) outlines how Utah’s Program will meet federal Capacity Development Program Guidelines to promote water system viability, resiliency, and compliance with SDWA requirements to protect public health for both new and existing drinking water systems.
+Utah’s Capacity Development Program Strategy document was updated in December 2022.
+The Strategy Document outlines how Utah’s Program will meet federal Capacity Development Program Guidelines to promote water system viability, resiliency, and compliance with SDWA requirements to protect public health for both new and existing drinking water systems.